kubemq-io/kubemqctl/docs/kubemqctl_cluster_get.md

 ## kubemqctl cluster get

-Get information of KubeMQ of clusters command
+Get information of Kubemq of clusters command

 ### Synopsis

-Get command allows to show the current information of KubeMQ of clusters
+Get command allows to show the current information of Kubemq of clusters

 ```
 kubemqctl cluster get [flags]